hunter-teacher-cert/unit_plan-int-math-pi/README.md

 ### General Overview
 2 party cellular automata "game" in python (Full unit project).

-This unit would serve as a seminal unit for covering all the material that would be expected in a concurrent enrollment CS I course (insert NYSCC standards here).
+This unit would serve as a seminal unit for covering all the material that would be expected in a concurrent enrollment CS I course (followng NYSCC specs).
 It would include topics such as: polymorphism, object design, arrays, looping, conditionals, and other core programming topics in computing.

 The base game is played on a 2d grid (or 2d array) and each locus has the state of either empty, a producer object, or a consumer object.
 Producer objects can populate quickly, and have very loose criteria for survivability.
 Consumer objects have a longer life cycle, and require food in the form of moving to a prey object to survive, and do not manage to continue to survive if they have not consumed food recently.